twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 }
 ```

 Our `Translation` type will have a question and an answer.
-We have a two types of answer though, so we'll make another enum (`TranslationAnswer`) for that.
+We have two types of answer though, so we'll make another enum (`TranslationAnswer`) for that.

 ```swift
 struct Translation {